fboule/lzdb/README.md

 They all start with `lz` and map to the following methods:

  * lzitem: newItem
- * lzcget: fetchCollection
- * lzfind: findItem
+ * lzc: collections
- * lzcfind: findCollectionByName
+ * lzcnames: collectionNames
  * lzitems: items